Hydraulic pump cavitation: What is it and how can you prevent it?

-The second leading cause of hydraulic pump failure behind contamination, cavitation is a condition that can also potentially damage or compromise your hydraulic system.
-For this reason, understanding cavitation, its symptoms and methods of prevention are critical to the efficiency and overall health of not just your hydraulic pump but your hydraulic system as a whole.
+The second leading cause of hydraulic pump failure, behind contamination, is cavitation.
+Cavitation is a condition that can also potentially damage or compromise your hydraulic system.
+For this reason, understanding cavitation, its symptoms, and methods of prevention are critical to the efficiency and overall health of not just your hydraulic pump, but your hydraulic system as a whole.

 Cause and Result